-If your work hours, comp time, vacation time and personal time recorded for the work week equals 40 hours, then you will not be granted sick leave for any work hours missed."
+If our work hours, comp time, vacation time and personal time recorded for the work week equals 40 hours then, ou will not be granted sick leave for an, work hours missed."

 2. Addition to Section 19.9 - Payment for Overtime